Targeting your ads

 Targeting your ads to appear on Google search and search partner sites

 Here's how you can target your text ads on Google search and the Google Search Network:

-- Keyword targeting: Choose words or phrases relevant to your product or service so that your ads appear when customers use those terms to search on Google or search partner sites, like AOL.
-By creating a highly relevant keyword list, you increase your chances of showing your ads to the most interested customers.
+- Keyword targeting: Choose words or phrases relevant to your product or service so that your ads appear when customers use those terms to search on Google or search partner sites.
+By creating a highly relevant keyword list, you increase your chances to show your ads to the most interested customers.